mhalk/aomp/docs/SOURCEINSTALL_PREREQUISITE.md

 the first execution of build_prereq.sh.
 The AOMP build scripts are found in the bin directory of the aomp repository and are described in the developwer README.

 ### 4. Verify KFD Driver
+#### IMPORTANT: We strongly recommend installing the amdgpu-dkms from 6.3 due to bug fixes.
 Please verify you have the proper software installed as AOMP needs certain support to function properly, such as the KFD driver (amdgpu-dkms) for AMD GPUs.
 More information can be found [HERE](https://rocmdocs.amd.com/en/latest/Installation_Guide/Installation-Guide.html).